The Ellis School: 21st century

 Upham departed at the end of the 2000–01 academic year to become a head of school in Boston.
 Judith Cohen Callomon, '54, took over as acting head of school for the 2001–02 school year.

 Mary H. Grant, former assistant head and upper school director at the Springside School in Philadelphia, began as head of school on July 1, 2002.
-In her first year, Grant hosted Jehan Sadat, the widow of the late Egyptian president, as the Ellis Symposium speaker, and in 2006 hosted Michael Thompson, author, and psychologist.
+In her first year, Grant hosted Jehan Sadat, the widow of the late Egyptian president, as the Ellis Symposium speaker, and in 2006 hosted Michael Thompson, author and psychologist.
 Grant announced her retirement in 2008, and A. Randol Benedict, admissions director at the Garrison Forest School in Maryland, began as head of school in July 2009.

-In 2012, Ellis had nearly 500 students, a faculty of 78, and an endowment of 25 million dollars.
+In 2012, Ellis had nearly 500 students, a faculty of 78, and an endowment of $25 million.

 School structure

 Student support

 Every new student is assigned a "big sister" or "class sister" to guide her through the transition period.

-The Ellis Parents Association (EPA) works to help the school through volunteer programs and fundraising efforts.
+The Ellis Parents Association (EPA) supports the school through volunteer programs and fundraising efforts.

 Members of the Ellis Alumnae Association, organized in 1919, volunteer as class agents, event hosts, guest speakers, and Ellis Magazine correspondents.